Doriszhuo/CS246-notes/Lec 4 (Jan 12).md

   3. The status code is stored in `$?`
   4. __Test Program__: `[ $? -eq 0 ]`    --> `-eq`: integer compare (`-eq`: equal ; `-ne`: not-equal)

 - eg: A good password is not in the dictionary.
-Is the given password any good
+Is the given password good(not in the dictionary)?
   ```ruby
   #!/bin/bash
   egrep "^$1$" /usr/share/dict/words > /dev/null